Ssentiago/obsidian-openapi-renderer/README.md

   - Automatic: enable the 'Auto Update' option in the plugin settings.
 When you update specification from an external application and save a file with it, the plugin tracks saves the file and generates a new HTML file and also updates the iframe.
-- When using the "VSCode Editor" plugin to edit YAMl/JSON specification files There may be problems with automatic updates.
+- When using the "VSCode Editor" plugin to edit YAMl/JSON specification files there may be problems with automatic updates.
 Use manual update or edit specification in an external tool (for example, notepad)